albsd/traceroute-ip-country-extractor/README.md

 # IP Country Extraction from Traceroute

 Set of scripts allowing the extraction of IPs (hops excluding the first one) from a [traceroute file](https://data-store.ripe.net/datasets/atlas-daily-dumps/).
-Specifically made for the RIPE Atlas Daily Dumps Index.
+Specifically made to work with the RIPE Atlas Daily Dumps Index.

 ## Requirements:
   - Python